 Track email signups or a different CTA (follows, Facebook page likes).

-See which or any of the pages gets signups outside of the group you sent it to (broken promise = formula for growth).
+See which (if any) of the pages gets signups outside of the group you sent it to (broken promise = formula for growth).

-Interpretation is framed by how you originally formulated the experiment, i.e., what is the cutoff value for the referral rate in order to make a go/no-go decision?
-Also, be clear on exactly who you count, both in the original and referred group.
+Interpretation is framed by how you originally formulated the experiment (i.e., what is the cutoff value for the referral rate required to make a go/no-go decision?).
+Also, be clear on exactly who you count, both in the original and referred groups.
 For example, immediate family like your mom doesn't count (as well as anyone she refers) unless she really is representative of your target market.

 “It’s only hard [to market an idea] if your idea or product isn’t loved.” @simonelucidi87